 - dilated pupils

 It is vital that you are candid with your prescribing doctor about what drugs you took and when you last took them, before initiating a medication-assisted therapy.
-Different drugs stay in your system for varying amounts of time, based on a combination of factors, including your metabolism, tolerance levels, the half-life of the specific drug and physiology of the patient.
-To avoid a Suboxone precipitated withdrawal, you should wait until all other opioids are entirely out of your bloodstream and you also need to take the medication exactly as directed.
-Mixing other drugs or alcohol with Suboxone can be extremely dangerous.
+Different drugs stay in your system for varying amounts of time, based on a combination of factors, including your metabolism, tolerance levels, the half-life of the specific drug and physiology.